-While this lesson makes it seem like there are lots of differences between American and British English, they are really only a tiny, tiny percent of English.
-With the grammar and prepositions, the differences are less serious and less obvious because people will still understand you because people will still understand you that you need to pay attention to.
+While this lesson makes it seem like there are lots of differences between American and British English, they are really only a tiny, tiny per cent of English.
+With the grammar and prepositions, the differences are less serious and less obvious because people will still understand you.
+The vocabulary and the spelling are the two main areas that you need to pay attention to.

 On the whole, American English and British English are mostly very similar, we watch each other’s TV shows, we read each other’s books.
 We’re used to it.
 So really, the two types of English are not so different at all.
 If you’ve got any questions about this lesson then pop them in the comments box below this video so that I can get back to you.

 Make sure that you subscribe to my channel by clicking that red button right there.
 And if you want, you can watch these two lessons right here, to learn more about the differences between British and American English.